 To do this, the king constructed a series of waterways to serve as an irrigation system.
 Water from a nearby river was raised high above the gardens to cascade downward in a stunning fashion.

 The elaborate engineering behind this marvel is the main reason why historians consider The Hanging Gardens of Babylon to be one of the Seven Wonders of the Ancient World.
 But was this ancient wonder real?
 And was it even in Babylon?

 The History Of The Hanging Gardens Of Babylon

-Many Ancient Greek historians wrote down what they believed the gardens looked like before they were supposedly destroyed.
-Berossus of Chaldea, a priest who lived in the late fourth century B.C., gave the oldest-known written account of the hanging gardens.
+Many ancient Greek historians wrote down what they believed the gardens looked like before they were apparently destroyed.
+Berossus of Chaldea, a priest who lived in the late 4th century B.C., gave the oldest-known written account of the gardens.

-The technology behind the irrigation system is also quite puzzling.
-A huge screw, similar to the one created by Archimedes, would not see widespread use until four centuries later.
-So how would the king be able to plan such a complex system in the first place, let alone carry it out?
+The impressive technology behind the irrigation system is also quite puzzling.
+How would the king be able to plan such a complex system in the first place, let alone carry it out?